asentechnology/at-lazy-loader/README.md

 # Asen Technology Lazy Loader

-Builds a wordpress plugin that lazy loads images using either a blank or a low-res image.
+Builds a Wordpress plugin that lazy loads images using either a blank or a low-res image.

 ## Getting Started